 I was born Joseph R. Mason in February sometime in the 1950’s and have a birth certificate to prove it.
-My birth mother died when I was four days old, I was taken in by an aunt and subsequently adopted.
+My birth mother died when I was four days old, I was taken in (kidnapped) by an aunt, relocated to London, and subsequently adopted without the prior knowledge of my birth father.
 At my adoption I was renamed Richard J. Kirk and I have another birth certificate to prove that!
 I’m sure that it is not legal to have two birth certificates with different names, but I don’t think the authorities were so fussy in the old days.
 I write using my birth name because I can, and to honour my parents and birth siblings.
-My late father, Joseph Walter Mason (28th January 1908 – 24th March 1985), obviously missed out on a really great son, and my immediate siblings, Ann, Fred and Helen, on a superb brother.
+My late father, Joseph Walter Mason (28th January 1908 – 24th March 1985), obviously missed out on a really great son, and my immediate siblings, Ann, Fred and Helen, missed out on a superb and incredible brother.
 To give it a happy ending, I am now reunited with my birth siblings.

 I write mainly for my own amusement but always in the hope it might also bring pleasure to others.